1. What Estrofem® is and what it is used for

 - If you have a rare blood problem called ‘porphyria’ which is passed down in families (inherited).

-- If you are allergic (hypersensitive) to estradiol or any of the other ingredients of Estrofem® (listed in section 6, Further information).
+- If you are allergic (hypersensitive) to estradiol or any of the other ingredients of Estrofem® (listed in section 6, Contents of the pack and other information’).

 If any of the above conditions appear for the first time while taking Estrofem®, stop taking it at once and consult your doctor immediately.